 Look out for our newsletters in your inbox soon.

-The Hawaiian Islands are one of the last spots on the planet to welcome the new year, and on the island of Kauai you can enjoy the tropical climate and magnificent fireworks displays right from Poipu Beach is the place to be.
-This enchanting island offers a ton to see and do all year long, including snorkeling in warm waters and hiking to countless waterfalls.
-On New Year’s Eve, typically staring late afternoon, you can pick up a meal from one of the food trucks serving everything from pizza and tacos to traditional Hawaiian fare, watch a free outdoor movie just after sunset and then watch the dark night’s sky explode into color over the Pacific.
+The Hawaiian Islands are one of the last spots on the planet to welcome the new year, and on the island of Kauai you can enjoy the tropical climate and magnificent fireworks displays right from Poipu Beach.
+This family-friendly island offers a ton to see and do all year long for a perfect beach vacation, including snorkeling in warm waters and hiking to countless waterfalls.
+On New Year’s Eve, you can pick up a meal from one of the food trucks serving everything from pizza and tacos to traditional Hawaiian fare, watch a free outdoor movie just after sunset and then watch the dark night’s sky explode into color over the Pacific.

 You can also enjoy New Year’s Eve in your bathing suit in Miami.
 This city is renowned for its parties, including festivities on the sand like the City of Miami Beach New Year’s Eve Celebration.
-Toss down a blanket and take in the free fireworks show, or enjoy a more lavish night out by joining the Megalux Dinner which includes an extensive dinner buffet and an open bar as well as live music and a DJ.
-You’ll get party favors, a Champagne toast and a perfect spot for viewing the fireworks over the ocean.
+Toss down a blanket and take in the free fireworks show, or snag tickets to Pitbull’s Worldwide NYE party or see Snoop Dogg at E11EVEN.
+You can also celebrate in style on the water at the Sailing into 2020 event or go to the free Wynwood NYE 2020 event.
+For an unforgettable stay, book a room at one of the oceanfront hotels with private balconies.

 Rio de Janeiro is in the Southern Hemisphere which means New Year’s Eve is summertime, bringing party-goers to the beach.
 In fact, over two million (many of which wear white as it’s said to bring good luck) head to famous Copacabana, a 2.5-mile stretch of sand to enjoy Champagne, samba and fireworks.
 The party on the waterfront includes huge stages with live music, extravagant Carnival-style costumes, traditional dance performances and carnival attractions throughout the evening.
 Handfuls of flowers are tossed into the ocean as a gift to Yemanja, the Goddess of the seas, and during the countdown to 2020, a procession of boats will set of thousands of fireworks over the water.